Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/troubleshooting.md

 #### I opted in into running EigenDA but I am not in the operator set anymore.
 What happened?

-Either you are [churned out](./requirements/delegation-requirements/#churn-approver) by an other operator or you have been [ejected due to non-signing](./requirements/protocol-SLA/).
+Either you are [churned out](./requirements/delegation-requirements#have-i-been-churned) by another operator or you have been [ejected due to non-signing](./requirements/protocol-SLA/).
 If neither of these reasons apply, please reach out to EigenLayer Support

 #### How do I know if my node is signing EigenDA blobs correctly?